Tochukz/Dotnet-Indepth/ManualWebApp/readme.md

 ```bash
 $ dotnet publish --configuration Release --output ./publish
 ```
-8. Deploy the application by copying the content of the _publish_ directory to your host server.
+8. Deploy the application
+Copy the content of the _publish_ directory to your host server.